Seteais Palace: History

-The Seteais Palace was built between 1783 and 1787 for the Dutch consul Daniel Gildemeester, on lands granted by the Marquis of Pombal.
+The Seteais Palace was built between 1783 and 1787 for the Dutch consul Daniel Gildemeester, on lands granted by Sebastião José de Carvalho e Melo, 1st Marquis of Pombal.

-Although Daniel Gildemeester had a land in the neighborhood of Quinta da Alegria property, there was not any house to live in.
-So Gildemeester had lived in the Palace of Marquis of Pombal as a tenant during summer.
-He started to build his own mansion close to the property (Monserrate Palace) of his friend British consul Gerard de Visme in order to leave the Palace of Marquis of Pombal.
+Although Daniel Gildemeester owned land, then known as Quinta da Alegria, there was no house to live in.
+He had stayed in the palace of the Marquis of Pombal as a tenant during summer.
+He started to build his own mansion close to (Monserrate Palace) owned by his friend, the British consul Gerard de Visme, in order to leave the palace of the Marquis of Pombal.

-The consul chose to build his house on the border of an elevation, from which the vast landscape around the Sintra hills could be admired.
+The consul chose to build his house on the border of an elevation, from which the vast landscape around the Sintra Mountains could be admired.
 The palace was surrounded with a large garden with fruit trees.

 In 1797, some years after the consul's death, his widow sold the palace to Diogo José Vito de Menezes Noronha Coutinho, 5th Marquis of Marialva.
-The palace was enlarged between 1801 and 1802, probably by neoclassical architect José da Costa e Silva, author of the São Carlos Theatre in Lisbon.
+The palace was enlarged between 1801 and 1802, probably by neoclassical architect José da Costa e Silva, architect of the São Carlos Theatre in Lisbon.
 The palace was turned into a symmetrical U-shaped building, with the consul's house becoming one of its wings.
 The cornice of the buildings that compose the main façade was decorated with typical neoclassical motifs like vases, busts and reliefs of garlands.
 The gardens of the palace were remodelled following romantic trends.

-The old and the new wings were connected in 1802 by a neoclassical arch, built in honour of Prince regent John VI and Princess Carlota Joaquina, who visited the palace in that year.
+The old and the new wings were connected in 1802 by a neoclassical arch, built in honour of Prince regent John and Princess Carlota Joaquina, who visited the palace in that year.
 The monumental arch, decorated with the bronze effigies of the royal pair and a commemorative Latin inscription, is attributed to architect Francisco Leal Garcia.

-The walls of several inner rooms of the palace were decorated with frescos attributed to French painter Jean Pillement and his followers.
+The walls of several inner rooms of the palace were decorated with frescos attributed to French painter Jean-Baptiste Pillement and his followers.
 Painted motifs include exotic vegetation and mythological characters, typical of the neoclassical taste.

 After changing hands several times, the palace was acquired by the Portuguese government in 1946.
 The Seteais Palace has been used as a luxury hotel since 1954 but its original characteristics have been preserved.